• Skip to primary navigation

 Top tip

-If you intend to freeze these pancakes, cook them only slightly to leave room for extra cooking without those getting too dry.
+If you intend to freeze these pancakes, cook them only slightly to leave room for extra cooking without them getting too dry.

 Butternut squash pancakes on white tray with the blue dream with two serving dishes, one with jam, one with yoghurt and chia seeds sprinkled over